1. Go to: Inspection > Enter New Inspection.

 A. Checklist/Report - Name and number of the checklist that you're using.

-B. Project/Community - Name of the Project where the inspection is being conducted.
+C. Project/Community - Name of the Project/Community for the inspection.

 When you begin scrolling down on your Inspection screen, a white bar will appear and stay at the top of your screen and include the elements listed below.